wimvanderbauwhede/argodsm/docs/index.md

 make test
 ```

-Keep in mind that currently even the MPI tests are run on a single node without
+This step executes the ArgoDSM tests.
+Tests for the MPI backend are run on two
-invoking `mpirun`.
-After running the previous command, you should also run the
+ArgoDSM software nodes by default.
+This number can be changed through setting
+the `ARGO_TESTS_NPROCS` CMake option to any number from 1 to 8.
+Keep in mind
+that some MPI distributions may not allow executing more processes than the
+number of physical cores in the system.
+Please note that some issues are only
+encountered when running with more than two ArgoDSM nodes or on multiple
-tests with at least 4 nodes.
-To learn how to run the MPI tests on multiple
+hardware nodes.
+For this reason it is highly recommended to run the MPI tests
-nodes, proceed to the next section.
+on at least four hardware nodes when possible.
+Refer to the next section to
+learn how to run applications on multiple hardware nodes.

 ``` bash
 make install